EMAp/semanticcities-2015/index.md

 title: "The IJCAI 2015 Workshop on Semantic Cities: Beyond AI Models, Proofs and Reasoning"
 ---

+<p style="padding: 4px; background-color: #F87217; font-size:
+16px">IMPORTANT CANCELLATION NOTICE: The workshop has been cancelled due the limited number of submissions.</p>

 ## Description

 Cities around the world aspire to provide superior quality of life to their citizens.
 Furthermore, many are also seen as centers of unique